iojini/apt-logistics-credential-theft-exfiltration/README.md

 | 2025-11-19 19:11:39 | 16 | Anti-Forensics - Security Log | wevtutil.exe used to clear Security event log |
 | 2025-11-19 19:11:43 | 17 | Anti-Forensics - System Log | wevtutil.exe used to clear System event log |
 | 2025-11-19 19:11:46 | 18 | Anti-Forensics - Application Log | wevtutil.exe used to clear Application event log |

 ---

+**Note:** Network reconnaissance was observed at 17:23:53 on November 18, prior to the external RDP connection at 22:44:11.
+This suggests potential earlier compromise through an unidentified vector.
+The timeline reflects logical attack progression rather than strict chronological order.

+---